mmontes11/github-explorer/README.md

 # github-explorer
-React UI for exploring GitHub repos using Apollo GraphQL
+React UI for exploring GitHub using Apollo GraphQL